alvsanand/apify-your-infra-with-crossplane/docs/working-with-it.md

     my-bucket   True    True     2m22s
     ```

-- Check that the bucket has been created in localstack:
+- Check that the bucket has been created in localstack.

     ```bash
     awslocal s3api list-buckets